 The powdered pepper is used to spice up just about every dish -- especially goulash.

-It's so important it was national news when spice and sauce maker Univer announced in late October that its paprika-based condiments would continue to be made from 100% Hungarian produce, despite a poor harvest.
+It's so important it was national news when spice and sauce maker Univer announced that its paprika-based condiments would continue to be made from 100% Hungarian produce, despite a poor harvest.

 8. Clinking beer glasses is frowned upon